doubleA-N/New-York-Most-Popular-Articles/README.md

-# Getting Started with Create React App
+# New York - Most Popular Articles

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by Thidarat Chaichana.
+It is a simple react responsive application to show most popular aricles in New York Time API.

 ## Available Scripts